lucasdekam/lo1/_sources/theory-lab/pourbaix/from-mliap.md

 ## Solvated ions

-For the solvated proton we'll use the expression for $\mu^0_\mathrm{H^+}$ you derived previously.
+For the solvated proton we'll use the expression for $\mu_\mathrm{H^+}$ you derived previously.
 For the aqueous ions, we'll use experimental energies (don't forget to add the logarithmic concentration term).

 `````{admonition} Task
 :class: tip